 Like many of the cards listed below, this credit card has remained one of the top rewards credit cards in the market since it was first introduced.
 It’s a great credit card for foodies and frequent travelers who also have excellent credit.
 It does not offer any introductory rates, so the value is in the sign-up bonus, rewards rate and rewards flexibility.

 New cardholders can earn 60,000 bonus points after spending $4,000 on purchases within the first three months of account opening.
 The introductory bonus points alone can be valued at $750 when redeemed through Chase Ultimate Rewards®!
 From there, cardholders can earn a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, along with 3X points on dining and 2X points on all other travel purchases.
 The annual fee is $95.

 The Chase Sapphire Reserve® is similar to the Sapphire Preferred, except it offers 5X points on flights and 10x points on hotels and car rentals when purchased through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-In addition, it offers 3x points on other travel and dining & 1 point per $1 spent on all other purchase.
+In addition, it offers 3x points on other travel and dining & 1 point per $1 spent on all other purchases.
 It also comes with a higher annual fee of $550.

 For people who like cash back: Chase Freedom FlexSM

 What’s not to love about the Chase Freedom Flex?
 Whenever I see someone pull this card out of their wallet, I know they’re savvy with credit card rewards.
 Chase Freedom Flex is perfect for cardholders that would like to earn bonus points on purchases in popular rotating categories such as gas, groceries and restaurant purchases.

 New cardholders can earn a $200 Bonus after spending $500 on purchases within the first three months of account opening and can earn 5% cash back on up to $1,500 in combined purchases in rotating quarterly categories.
 There also are permanent bonus spending categories in dining (3%), drug store purchases (3%) and travel purchased through Chase Ultimate Rewards (5%).
 All other purchases will earn a flat 1% cash back.